top of page

 RESPONSIVE

-Good
+Good ✓

 Service users were actively engaged in making decisions about their care.

-The service had not received any formal complaints since they had begun providing care and support.
-Where small issues and concerns were raised, we saw that the registered manager had systems in place to ensure that these were dealt with and recorded effectively.
+Where minor issues or concerns were raised, there was clear evidence that the registered manager had systems in place to ensure these were addressed promptly and recorded appropriately.

 bottom of page